Citrus-Software/mikan-docs/docs/introduction/about.md

 Mikan’s API is intentionally lightweight and modular, making it easy to embed into studio-specific tools or batch scripts.
 The system is designed to be extensible, encouraging studios to build their own wrappers around it if needed.

-In addition, Mikan supports **rig variations** within a single blueprint — enabling multiple rig builds (e.g. for layout, animation, FX, etc.) to be generated from the same source file.
+In addition, Mikan supports **rig variations** within a single blueprint, enabling multiple rig builds (e.g. for layout, animation, FX, etc.) to be generated from the same source file.
 These variations are fully customizable and can be tailored to match production workflows.